mysql

 o delimiter str, \d str

-The delimiter command changes the string that mysql interprets as
+Change the string that mysql interprets as the separator between

-the separator between SQL statements.
-The default is the semicolon
+SQL statements.
+The default is the semicolon character (;).

-The delimiter can be specified as an unquoted or quoted argument.
+The delimiter string can be specified as an unquoted or quoted

 characters.
 To include a quote within a quoted string, either quote

-the string with the other quote character or escape the quote with a
+the string with a different quote character or escape the quote

-quoted strings because it is the escape character for MySQL.
-For an
+of quoted strings because it is the escape character for MySQL.
+For

-unquoted argument, the delmiter is read up to the first space or end
+an unquoted argument, the delimiter is read up to the first space

-of line.
-For a quoted argument, the delimiter is read up to the
+or end of line.
+For a quoted argument, the delimiter is read up to

 When the delimiter recognized by mysql is set to something other